Themefic-Team/beaf-before-and-after-gallery/readme.txt

 = Multiple layout  =

-Display Sliders in Horizontal or Vertical layout. <a href="https://themefic.com/plugins/beaf/#multiple-layout">Click here</a> for a quick preview.
+Display Sliders in Horizontal or Vertical Layout. <a href="https://themefic.com/plugins/beaf/#multiple-layout">Click here</a> for a quick preview.

 = Before - After Gallery =

-Create 2 Columns, 3 Columns and 4 Columns Before After Gallery in WordPress with BEAF. <a href="https://themefic.com/plugins/beaf/#gallery">Click here</a> for a quick preview.
+Create 2 Columns, 3 Columns, and 4 Columns Before After Gallery in WordPress with BEAF. <a href="https://themefic.com/plugins/beaf/#gallery">Click here</a> for a quick preview.

 = Titles, Description & Read More Button =

-You can add Title, Description & Read More button on all the above Preview Styles.
+You can add the Title, Description & Read More buttons on all the above Preview Styles.
 Note that, from backend, you can show/hide any/all of the 3 fields (title, description & read more).
 You can also edit styles (color, font size, alignment) of all 3 fields as shown below. <a href="https://themefic.com/plugins/beaf/#title-desc">Click here</a> for a quick preview.

 = Label Change =